 That the proposed changes to the TPS for Standard 90.1, Energy Standard for Buildings Except Low-Rise Residential Buildings, be amended in section 2.1b. as follows in red text, and as shown in Attachment C, be approved.

-criteria for controlling systems in the building or on the site that modify energy usage based on communication with energy suppliers, and
+criteria for controlling systems in the building or on the site that modify energy usage based on communication with energy suppliers to facilitate the use of low-emissions energy sources, and

 MOTION PASSED.
 11-0-3, CNV